Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 How quickly can you register an employee?

 The process usually takes 1–3 business days.
 We assist in quickly initiating the hiring process, including preparing all necessary documents.
+Register employees in 1–3 days with EOR for startups, perfect for unincorporated businesses in Poland.

 Do you help with business scaling?